Posttraumatic Stress Disorder (PTSD) for West Virginia Nurses

 - Stay safe.
 Recognizing that safety may become an issue, a plan should be in place for the support person and other vulnerable members of the family in the event the patient becomes violent or abusive.

-ASSESSING PATIENTS WITH KNOWN OR SUSPECTED PTSD
+ASSESSING AND DIAGNOSING PATIENTS WITH KNOWN OR SUSPECTED PTSD

 Individuals who screen positive for PTSD are referred for additional evaluation, which is typically a face-to-face interview by a health professional trained in diagnosing psychiatric disorders.
 A face-to-face interview is the optimal method of assessment to determine a PTSD diagnosis.
 Clinical interviews can be structured, semi-structured, or unstructured.